 The probe was too complicated to be reproduced as a casting, and would be ridiculously small at the standard scale of the model solar system.
 So Donald Ross, a charter member of the Observatory, built a model in the machine shop.
 Alas, this model also became a target.
 It disappeared after about a year, to turn up broken in a Newtown front yard.
 There was too much damage to repair the original, so a two-dimensional bronze piece replaced it – for a while.
 That one also was stolen.

 The New Horizons probe was an important inclusion here because of its mission to explore distant objects in the solar system.
 Specific goals are Pluto and its five moons, especially Charon; and Kuiper Belt objects.
 It passed near Jupiter in 2007 to get a boost from the giant's gravity, getting some good pictures in the process.
 Its path has been re-programmed en route to accomplish tasks that couldn't be anticipated during pre-launch planning.
-For example, the next major objective is 2014 MU69, a Kuiper Belt object that wasn't discovered until eight years after the probe was launched.
+For example, the next major objective is 2014 MU69, for now known as Ultima Thule.
+This Kuiper Belt object wasn't discovered until eight years after the probe was launched.
 The photo pass is scheduled for New Years Day, 2019.
 Don't miss it.

 On the way from the Lost New Horizons probe to the next planet, my GPS led me astray.
 Maybe it's time to update the database.
 The GPS advised me to follow a road that might have been there two years ago, but in 2017 it only leads to the parking lot of a car-parts store.
 After a short backtrack, I followed the instructions on the Observatory's guide, which led me exactly where I wanted to be.